apache/beam/sdks/java/extensions/sorter/README.md

 ##Caveats
 * This transform performs value-only sorting; the iterable accompanying each key is sorted, but *there is no relationship between different keys*, as Beam does not support any defined relationship between different elements in a PCollection.
 * Each `Iterable<KV<K2, V>>` is sorted on a single worker using local memory and disk.
 This means that `SortValues` may be a performance and/or scalability bottleneck when used in different pipelines.
 For example, users are discouraged from using `SortValues` on a `PCollection` of a single element to globally sort a large `PCollection`.
+A (rough) estimate of the number of bytes of disk space utilized if sorting spills to disk is `numRecords * (numSecondaryKeyBytesPerRecord + numValueBytesPerRecord + 16) * 3`.

 ##Options
 * The user can customize the temporary location used if sorting requires spilling to disk and the maximum amount of memory to use by creating a custom instance of `BufferedExternalSorter.Options` to pass into `SortValues.create`.